PhEAST

 No PES catheter/stimulation on top of best guideline-based standard-of-care dysphagia management.
 A standard NGT will be used for feeding as necessary.

-Duration of study From randomisation: treatment for 6 days, primary outcome at day 14, final follow-up at day 90.
-Trial and funding 3.25 years.
-Secondary endpoint at Day 365 (all cause mortality).
+Duration of study From randomisation: treatment for 6 days, primary outcome at day 14, follow-ups done by coordinating centre at day 90, day 180 and day 365.

-Randomisation and blinding Randomised 1:1 with stratification on country and minimisation on age, sex, dysphagia severity rating scale (DSRS), impairment (National Institutes of Health stroke scale [NIHSS]), stroke type (ischaemic/haemorrhagic), circulation (anterior/posterior), time to randomisation; with 10% simple randomisation.
-Treatment will be delivered by a dedicated member of staff not otherwise involved in the trial.
+Randomisation and blinding Randomised 1:1 with minimisation on age, sex, dysphagia severity rating scale (DSRS), impairment (National Institutes of Health stroke scale [NIHSS]), stroke type (ischaemic/haemorrhagic), circulation (anterior/posterior), time to randomisation, country (UK vs non-UK); with 5% simple randomisation.
+Treatment will be delivered by a dedicated member of staff not otherwise involved in the blinded outcomes.
 Outcomes will be assessed by other staff blinded to randomised treatment.

 Outcome measures